JoeyC-Dev/azure-aks-docs/articles/aks/upgrade-aks-ipam-and-dataplane.md

 > When upgrading from Kubenet to CNI Overlay, the route table will no longer be required for pod routing.
 If the cluster is using a customer provided route table, the routes which were being used to direct pod traffic to the correct node will automatically be deleted during the migration operation.
 If the cluster is using a managed route table (the route table was created by AKS and lives in the node resource group) then that route table will be deleted as part of the migration.

-## Upgrade an existing cluster to Azure CNI Powered by Cilium
+## Upgrade an existing Azure CNI Overlay or Azure CNI for dynamic IP allocation cluster to Azure CNI Powered by Cilium

 > [!NOTE]
 > You can update an existing cluster to Azure CNI Powered by Cilium if the cluster meets the following criteria:
 >
 > - The cluster uses either [Azure CNI Overlay](./azure-cni-overlay.md) or [Azure CNI with dynamic IP allocation](./configure-azure-cni-dynamic-ip-allocation.md).
 This does **not** include [Azure CNI](./configure-azure-cni.md).
 > - The cluster does not have any Windows node pools.
+> - For existing clusters using [Kubenet](./configure-kubenet.md) or [Azure CNI Node Subnet](./configure-azure-cni.md), you need to upgrade the cluster to use Azure CNI Overlay first.
 > [!NOTE]
 > When enabling Cilium in a cluster with a different network policy engine (Azure NPM or Calico), the network policy engine will be uninstalled and replaced with Cilium.
 See [Uninstall Azure Network Policy Manager or Calico](./use-network-policies.md#uninstall-azure-network-policy-manager-or-calico) for more details.
 > [!WARNING]